JennEYoon/geo-ml/readme.md

 # geo-ml

-Purpose: To explore geospatial machine learning (deep learning) and visualization projects in Python.
+Purpose: To explore geospatial machine learning, deep learning, and visualization projects in Python.

 Date: January 30, 2021
 New, clean repo: March 11, 2021